ayhhyhh/IT5002/README.md

 # IT5002 Notes

-Notes for IT5002 Computer System and Applications
+Notes for NUS SOC IT5002 Computer System and Applications